virtualguard101/flash_dock/README.md

 ### Steps:

-1. Download the file from the following link:
+1. Download the file and install the required dependencies from the following link:
    [https://github.com/deepmodeling/Uni-Mol/tree/main/unimol_docking_v2](https://github.com/deepmodeling/Uni-Mol/tree/main/unimol_docking_v2)

 2. Place the file in the directory: